MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-01-Explore-Azure-Databricks.md

 1. Wait for the cluster to be created.
 It may take a minute or two.

 > **Note**: If your cluster fails to start, your subscription may have insufficient quota in the region where your Azure Databricks workspace is provisioned.
 See [CPU core limit prevents cluster creation](https://docs.microsoft.com/azure/databricks/kb/clusters/azure-core-limit) for details.
 If this happens, you can try deleting your workspace and creating a new one in a different region.
-You can specify a region as a parameter for the setup script like this: `./mslearn-databricks/setup.ps1 eastus`

 ## Use Spark to analyze data

 As in many Spark environments, Databricks supports the use of notebooks to combine notes and interactive code cells that you can use to explore data.

 1. Download the [**products.csv**](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-databricks/main/data/products.csv) file from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-databricks/main/data/products.csv` to your local computer, saving it as **products.csv**.
-1. In the sidebar, in the **(+) New** link menu, select **Data**.
+1. In the sidebar, in the **(+) New** link menu, select **Add or upload data**.
 1. Select **Create or modify table** and upload the **products.csv** file you downloaded to your computer.
 1. In the **Create or modify table from file upload** page, ensure that your cluster is selected at the top right of the page.
 Then choose the **hive_metastore** catalog and its default schema to create a new table named **products**.
-1. In the **catalog Explorer** page when the **products** page has been created, in the **Create** button menu, select **Notebook** to create a notebook.
+1. In the **Catalog Explorer** page when the **products** table has been created, in the **Create** button menu, select **Notebook** to create a notebook.
 1. In the notebook, ensure that the notebook is connected to your cluster and then review the code that has been automatically been added to the first cell; which should look similar to this:

     ```python